-This bill amends the Code of West Virginia to allow qualified inmates to perform community service by providing upkeep for cemeteries located in the political subdivisions where regional jail facilities are situated.
-The commissioner is granted the authority to require this work, with specific conditions for cemeteries on public and private property.
-For public cemeteries, the commissioner must obtain the request and approval of the local political subdivision, while for private cemeteries, express consent from the landowner is necessary before any work can commence.
-Additionally, the landowner is granted immunity from liability for any claims arising from the inmate's work related to cemetery upkeep.
+This bill amends the Code of West Virginia, specifically section 15A-4-20, to allow qualified inmates to perform community service by providing upkeep for cemeteries within the political subdivisions where regional jail facilities are located.
+The new provision stipulates that if the cemetery is on public property, the commissioner must obtain the request and approval of the political subdivision, while for cemeteries on private property, express consent from the landowner is required before any work can commence.
+Additionally, the bill grants immunity from liability to landowners for any losses or claims arising from the inmates' work related to cemetery upkeep.

 Statutes affected: